slviajero/tinybasic/MANUAL.md

 If BREAKPIN is defined, the interpreter will stop once this pin is pulled to low.
 By default, BREAKPIN is not defined, i.e. there is no BREAKPIN.
 This mechanism is for use cases where using BREAKCHAR is not practical.
 One can implement a separate stop button with it.

 If HASSIGNALS is defined in hardware-posix.h then Ctrl-C will stop a running program.
-This does not work on Arduino because there is no POSIX signals on the platform.
+This does not work on Arduino because there are no POSIX signals on the platform.
 This feature is alpha and currently only briefly tested on Mac and Windows.

 ### Extending basic